Back to UI Testing Handbook

 yarn storybook

-Reuse stories as interaction test cases
+Reuse stories as component test cases

 In the previous chapter, we catalogued all the use cases of the InboxScreen component in the InboxScreen.stories.jsx file.
 That allowed us to spot-check appearance during development and catch regressions via visual tests.
-These stories will now also power our interaction tests.
+These stories will now also power our component tests.

 Copy